 Past Abuse of AutoIT

-AutoIT is a legitimate tool that is used by many IT administrators to automate tasks.
+AutoIT script is a legitimate tool that is used by many IT administrators to automate tasks.
 At the same time, it is constantly leveraged by malware authors to deliver different types of malware.
 In March 2018, security researchers at HornetSecurity witnessed an attack where the NanoCore RAT was distributed via a phishing email that had a PDF file with a link that downloaded a self-extracting archive.
 The archive contained a legitimate AutoIT interpreter that had been renamed, a malicious script, a configuration file with a .docx extension, and many other files with various extensions.

 In April 2019, researchers at SonicWall observed a phishing campaign that spread the NanoCore RAT through malicious attachments.
 The attachments had an iso file that had an AutoIT compiled executable that executed the NanoCore RAT in memory.